apache/seatunnel/docs/en/contribution/contribute-plugin.md

 ## Add information to plugin-mapping.properties file

-SeaTunnel use `plugin-mapping.properties` file to locate the name of the jar package, the file is under the parent module `incubator-seatunnel`, the key/value rule in properties is : `engineName.pluginType.pluginName=artifactId`. eg: `spark.source.hello=seatunnel-connector-spark-hello`.
+SeaTunnel use `plugin-mapping.properties` file to locate the name of the jar package, the file is under the parent module `seatunnel`, the key/value rule in properties is : `engineName.pluginType.pluginName=artifactId`. eg: `spark.source.hello=seatunnel-connector-spark-hello`.
 So that SeaTunnel can find plugin jar according to user's config file.